Color Correcting by the numbers, or the 90% color correction method

 3 sets of 2 images

--These can be opened as a raw or opened into photoshop and a level or a curve adjustment layer applied.
+-These can be opened as in ACR or opened into photoshop and a level or a curve adjustment layer applied.
 If correcting in ACR save as a Digital Negative

 -Image size: 2160 Pixels on the longest side, 240ppi, 8Bit